deesnutz00/honari/README.md

 🎨 Design Features
 ...
-*You may think the pink represents cherry blossoms and the sky blue represents the sky.....but really, they remind me of someone.* 🌸
+*You may think the pink represents cherry blossoms and the sky blue represents the sky.....but really, they just remind me of someone.* 🌸

 ---